oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

-#Registry
+# Registry

 **Registry**:
- - is singleton service that allows to share some instances with unique identifiers (with property `globalId`)
+ - Is singleton service that allows to share some instances with unique identifiers (with property `globalId`)
- - takes care of life circle for shared instances.
+ - Takes care of the lifecycle for shared instances.
- Collects information, who has requested the instance and removes it once the list of applicants gets empty.
+ Collects information about those who requested the instance and removes it once the list of applicants gets empty.

-###Registry API
+### Registry API

-The method `put` is used to add the objects with unique property `globalId` to the registry.
+The `put` method is used to add the objects with unique `globalId` value to the registry.
-The second argument `applicant` is the object, instance of `PageComponent`, `Model`, `Collection`, `View` or any other instance that has life cycle and triggers `dispose` event at the end.
+The second parameter, `applicant`, is an instance of `PageComponent`, `Model`, `Collection`, `View` or any other instance that has life cycle and triggers `dispose` event at the end.

-It is used in registry to preserver only objects that still in use by any applicant.
-If all applicants for the object are disposed -- registry disposes the object as well.
+It is used by the registry to preserve only the objects (instances, passed in a first parameter) that are still in use by any applicant.
+If all the applicants for the object are disposed, the registry disposes the object as well.

 ```js
     /**
      * Puts instance into registry